 The DC Plan Pretax Account also includes mandatory contributions from part-time, seasonal and temporary employees at the University who are not currently participating in UCRP or another defined benefit plan to which the University contributes (Pretax Account participants).
 Pretax participation includes certain University student employees and resident aliens with F-1 and J-1 visa status.
-Pretax participants contribute 7.5 percent of their gross salary (up to the Social Security wage base) to the Plan in lieu of deductions for Social Security taxes.
+Pretax participants contribute 7.5 percent of their gross salary (up to the Social Security wage base) to the DC Plan in lieu of deductions for Social Security taxes.

 All University employees, except students who normally work fewer than 20 hours per week, are eligible to make voluntary contributions to the DC Plan After-Tax Account and defer taxation on their earnings until the accumulations are withdrawn.
 The maximum amount that participants may contribute annually to the After-Tax Account is determined by the IRC §415(c) limit.
-The University may also make DC Plan contributions on behalf of eligible senior managers.